AdobeDocs/campaign-standard.en/help/designing/using/editing-email-styles.md

 The styling is then applied to the selected element.
 If the child elements do not have specific styling attributes defined, the styling of the parent element is inherited.

-## Managing email style with the content editor
+## Managing email style with the content editor {#managing-email-style-with-the-content-editor}

 Customizing the style of an email within the content editor is similar to editing this element in a landing page.
 See [Managing landing page structure and style](../../designing/using/managing-landing-page-structure-and-style.md).